simulanics/AgenticAGI/README.md

 ### Key Benefits 🔑

 - **Increased Accuracy**: By thinking through problems, AgenticAGI reduces errors and provides more reliable outcomes.
+The system will also fact check against reputable web sources, or use the web to learn how to a task that has been requested.
 - **Reduced Token Usage**: Efficiency in solving multi-step problems reduces the number of tokens used, cutting down costs 💰.
 - **Flexible Deployment**: Use AgenticAGI with any LLM provider, whether proprietary or open-source.
 - **Future-Proof**: Decentralized learning ensures that AgenticAGI stays on the cutting edge of AI technology without losing past abilities.